Corrective Jaw Surgery

 - Poor cosmetic outcome

-- Adverse reaction to anesthesia (such as light-headedness, low blood pressure, wheezing)
+- Adverse reaction to anesthesia, such as light-headedness, low blood pressure, and wheezing

 - Nausea and vomiting